dmauro/node-jade-compress/README.md

 -------------

 PROS:
-* This is **asynchronous**.
+* This is asynchronous.
 It will not generate a cache while rendering the template.
 * You can combine .js/.coffee files and .css/.scss in a single compress_js or compress_css filter.
 * In a dev environment, this will not minify and compress the Javascript, but will run coffee for you and give back the individual files for better debugging.